PentaHelix/pentahelix.github.io/_posts/2015-07-23-ASCII-Tutorial-Revisited.md

 |tileH   |How high is one character?                     |
 |darkness|Overall darkness of the rendered image?        |

-More on those later, when we feed them to the shader via our script, so don't worry if you see those in the shader code, they weill be addressed a bit later.,
+More on those later, when we feed them to the shader via our script, so don't worry if you see those in the shader code, they weill be addressed a bit later.

 For the ASCII shader we start by pixelating the screen:
 ```glsl